alimohammadiamirhossein/cora/README.md

 ### Gradio demo
-Alternatively, if you want to experiment using [Gradio](https://www.gradio.app/)'s UI, run -
+Alternatively, if you want to experiment using [Gradio](https://www.gradio.app/)'s UI, run:
 ```
 python app.py
 ```